lprisan/EverydayLA-Prototype4ResearchMethods/_includes/designDesignCase.md

 ### 2. The Lecture

-... including interspersed questions and practical exercises about the reading of Tomsic (2006).
+... including interspersed questions and practical exercises

 #### **Block 1**